skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

   * The rotation matrix has determinant 1 but eigenvalues are the imaginary number i and -i but no eigenvectors.
 * n by n matrix does not guarantee n independent vectors
 * The geometric multiplicity of an eigen value is the dimension of the corresponding eigenvector.
+* The eigenvalues of a triangular matrix (regardless of whether it is upper or lower zeros) are the entries on its main diagonal
+* For A being a n by n matrix, A is invertible iff there is no eigenvalue 0

 ### Eigenspace